TempleStudiosInc/TS_Vagrant_LAMP/README.md

 The phpMyAdmin URL: `http://phpdev.local/phpmyadmin` or `http://localhost:8080/phpmyadmin`.

 ***Note:*** The MySQL username is `root` and the root password is `password`.
 To change the default, edit `manifests/db.pp`.

+Based on the excellent work from [Michael Cheng](https://github.com/miccheng/vagrant-lamp-centos63/).